damianszn/MyCRUD/README.md

 - SQLite database
 - Bootstrap.

-It's made to share songs by quoting really good rhymes and adding details about the source and the artist.
+It's made to share songs by quoting rhymes and adding details about the source and the artist.

 I did this project as an exercise to refresh my PHP skills and play a bit more with databases and Bootstrap.